beingmechon/AR-Ground-Plane-Detection/README.md

 # AR-Ground-Plane-Detection

-Animating barbarian along with buttons with weather update in your location.
+Animating barbarian using buttons along with weather update in your location.

 See demo video of app here https://youtu.be/HnIYezDEXho